MicrosoftDocs/VBA-Docs/api/overview/Library-Reference/msoanimationtype-enumeration-office.md

 ---
-title: MsoAnimationType Enumeration (Office) ms.assetid: 47c28b08-dd9f-c15f-0658-bc2dce999afd
+title: MsoAnimationType enumeration (Office) ms.assetid: 47c28b08-dd9f-c15f-0658-bc2dce999afd
 ms.date: 06/08/2017
 ms.prod: office
 ---

-# MsoAnimationType Enumeration (Office)
+# MsoAnimationType enumeration (Office)

 This object or member is deprecated and is not intended to be used in your code.